 We often read that the Celestron f/6.3 gearbox «opens up the C8 to a wide field of vision».
 It's true a misleading shortcut.
 Let's be precise:

-To put it plainly: the f/6.3 gearbox is a photo accessory.
+The f/6.3 reducer is a photo accessory.
 For visual purposes, it's of no interest; to gain field, choose a longer focal length eyepiece instead (32 or 40 mm in 2″), which is simpler and optically cleaner.

 Minimum recommended range : 32 mm (2″) + 17 mm + 10 mm.
 Three eyepieces, you cover 90 % situations.